 “The Pacific coast of Colombia is rich in culture, wildlife and beautiful scenery,” she says, “but economically it is very poor with armed groups exerting significant influence and civil unrest common.”

 Salaries in Colombia are low for project managers, at US$30,800 but people are optimistic and 52% of Colombian project managers think they’ll receive a 5% or more pay rise in the coming year.
 Nationally, 58% report that there is a project management career path in place in their organization.

 At the time of writing, it didn’t look like there were any open vacancies in the city, but if you are interested in working on the Puerto Solo initiative, check the SeaOne careers page.

-We looked at cities globally with large infrastructure investments, interesting projects happening at city level, salaries, job confidence, career paths and vacancies.
+We looked at cities globally with large infrastructure investments, interesting projects happening at city level, salaries, job confidence, career paths, and vacancies.
 There are many more cities that could have made the list.
-Did we miss out your city?
+Did we miss out on your city?
 Get in touch and let us know why it should be included in a future update.